tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Object 接口/分块上传/Upload Part_intl_en.md

 ## Description
-This API (Upload Part) is used to upload an object to COS in parts.
+This API is used to upload an object to COS in parts.
 It supports up to 10,000 parts of 1 MB to 5 GB each in size, and the last part can be less than 1 MB.

-### Detail Analysis
+### Notes
-1. To upload an object in parts, you need to use the Initiate Multipart Upload API to initialize a multipart upload.
-After initialization, an uploadId will be returned, which uniquely identifies this upload.
+1. To upload an object in parts, first you need to use the `Initiate Multipart Upload` API to initialize a multipart upload.
+After the initialization, an `uploadId` will be returned, which uniquely identifies this upload.
-2. Every time you request the Upload Part API, you need to pass in the partNumber (which is the part number) and uploadId parameters.
-Out-of-order uploading is supported.
+2. Every time you request the `Upload Part` API, you need to pass in `partNumber`, the part number, and `uploadId`.
+You can upload multiple parts out of order.
-3. When the uploadId and partNumber of a newly uploaded part are the same as those of a previously uploaded part, the former will overwrite the latter.
-A 404 NoSuchUpload error will be returned if the uploadId does not exist.
+3. When the `uploadId` and `partNumber` of a new part are the same as those of a previously uploaded part, the old part will be overwritten by the new one.
+A 404 error, `NoSuchUpload`, will be returned if the `uploadId` does not exist.

 ## Request
 ### Sample Request